Rhafenstein/volleystat-touch/README.md

 **Best option to score** ranks by kill rate. **Most stable** ranks by fewest errors and blocks.
 Both need at least two attacks from a player.

-## Deploying

-Push to the repository and enable GitHub Pages on the `main` branch.
-Increment `CACHE_NAME` in `service-worker.js` whenever you change `index.html` or `app.html`, or returning devices will keep serving the cached version.

 ## Data

 Matches live in `localStorage` under `volleystat-touch-v1`.
 They do not sync